geddy/geddy/docs/zh-cn/reference/utilities.md

 `camelize(string<String>, options<Object>)`

 #####Options
-- `initialCap` [Boolean] If initialCap is true the returned
+- `initialCap` [Boolean] 为真则首字母也大些
-- `leadingUnderscore` [Boolean] If leadingUnderscore os true then if

-Camelize takes a string and optional options and returns a camelCase version of the given `string`
+- `leadingUnderscore` [Boolean] If leadingUnderscore os true then if Camelize takes a string and optional options and returns a camelCase version of the given `string`

 #####Examples
 ```